jordonpapello-beep/chocolate-database/README.md

 This data was used because of it's size and relational table format.

 **2.)
 Breifly Cleaning the Data for Import:** I decided that the `calendar.csv` table was unnecessary as SQL has tools in place to determine the data stored there.
 Furthermore, the other tables were in good form, but needed to be cleaned slighty.
 The main problem was the format of the primary keys beginning with a character(s) and having leading zeros (e.g. 'store_id': S093, instead of the ideal 93).
 To fix this, I simply used the find and replace tool in Excel on all of the tables.
-After this, the data was ready for import via MySQL's import wizard tool (description of this in `RetailDBSM.sql`).
+After this, the data was ready for import via MySQL's import wizard tool (description of this in `RetailDBMS.sql`).

-**3.) `RetailDBSM.sql`:** The rest of my thought processes concerning the flow of this projects creation/cleaning processes can be found on `RetailDBSM.sql`.
+**3.) `RetailDBMS.sql`:** The rest of my thought processes concerning the flow of this projects creation/cleaning processes can be found on `RetailDBMS.sql`.

 ---
 ### Project Insights: